tulios/mappersmith/README.md

 ```

 #### Parameters
-If your method doesn't require any parameter, you can just call without them
+If your method doesn't require any parameter, you can just call it without them:

 ```javascript
 Client.Book.all() // http://my.api.com/v1/books.json
 ```

-Every parameter that doesn't match a pattern (`{name}`) in the url will be used as query strings
+Every parameter that doesn't match a pattern (`{parameter-name}`) in `path` will be sent as part of the query string:

 ```javascript
 Client.Book.all({language: 'en'}) // http://my.api.com/v1/books.json?language=en